CN-TU/mdcstream-matlab/Readme.md

 - Supervisor: Félix Iglesias Vázquez, felix.iglesias@nt.tuwien.ac.at

 ## Dependencies
-MDCGen is required to run mdcstream and can be downloaded from the following repository:\n https://github.com/CN-TU/mdcgen-matlab
+MDCGen is required to run mdcstream and can be downloaded from the following repository:

+https://github.com/CN-TU/mdcgen-matlab

 ## How to start...